softprops/unisockets/README.md

 val channel = unisockets.SocketChannel.open(addr)
 ```

-and old io Sockets
+and old io Sockets with these Addrs

 ```scala
 val socket = unisockets.Socket.open(addr)
 ```

 You can also create disconnected instances of each calling `open` without arguments and calling `connect(addr)` at a deferred time.
+This library aims to stay close to familiar factory methods defined in their [std lib counterparts](http://docs.oracle.com/javase/7/docs/api/java/nio/channels/SocketChannel.html#open())

 ### netty